waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 2. Notepad Content Quality:
 - My notepad is generally well-organized with Markdown.
 I have a dedicated 'Self-Correction Log' and sections for 'Game Mechanics & World Knowledge', 'Tool & Agent Development', 'Key Event & Puzzle Log', and 'Opponent Information'.
 - I will review for redundancy.
-The entry about '`find_path` AttributeError (Resolved)' (Turn 172756) is redundant with the fix confirmation, but I've already corrected that in turn 172760.
 - I will ensure all tile mechanics are explicitly documented.

 ## 3. Tile Mechanic Documentation:
 - I have documented several tile traversal and movement rules in my notepad, including 'Ledge Traversal Rule', 'Pikachu Movement Handling', 'Elevated Ground Traversal Rule', and 'Boulder Pushing Mechanics'.
-- I need to add the observation about `impassable` tiles blocking paths when `find_path` previously thought they were traversable (e.g., (34,21) on Rock Tunnel B1F, (34,6) on Rock Tunnel 1F).
-This is crucial for accurate pathfinding.

 ## 4. Agent Opportunities:
 - **`interrupt_handler_navigator` Tool Idea:** This is still a strong candidate for a custom tool, as I frequently encounter wild battles that interrupt my paths.
 This tool would automatically resume or re-path after interruptions.
 I should prioritize defining this tool.